HariMalode/NewApp/Cyber Security/unit1.md

 - Businesses: Intellectual property, customer data, and financial assets can be at risk.
 - Governments: Critical infrastructure, sensitive information, and national security can be compromised.
 - Financial Institutions: Banks and other financial entities are prime targets for fraud, hacking, and data breaches.
+- Cyberbullying and Harassment: The rise of social media and online communication has led to an increase in cyberbullying, online harassment, and cyberstalking.
+These crimes can have serious emotional and psychological effects on victims, extending the impact of traditional bullying into the digital realm.

 **Evolution:**
 - New methods and techniques are developed by cybercriminals to exploit vulnerabilities in emerging technologies, making it a continuously growing threat.